Spread-out limit of the critical points for lattice trees and lattice animals in dimensions d>8: Introduction and the main result

 A weaker estimate, $\pc=1/e+o(1)$ as $L\uparrow\infty$ for all $d$ bigger than the critical dimension $\dc=8$, was obtained by Miranda and Slade \cite{ms11}.
 In fact, their main concern was to obtain $1/d$ expansions of $\pc$ for the nearest-neighbor models.
 In \cite{m12,ms13}, they showed that,

 as $|\Lambda|=2d\uparrow\infty$.
-Notice that the model-dependence appears only from the $O(|\Lambda|^{-2})$ term.
 The proof is based on the lace expansion for the 2-point function $\tau_p(x)$ and an expansion for the 1-point function $g_p$ based on inclusion-exclusion.
+Notice that the model-dependence appears only from the $O(|\Lambda|^{-2})$ term, which is due to unit squares contained in $g_p$ for lattice animals, but not in $g_p$ for lattice trees.
 The lace expansion has been successful in showing mean-field critical behavior in high dimensions for various models, including lattice trees and lattice animals for $d>8$ (e.g., \cite{hhs03,hs90b,hs92b}).
 The other models are self-avoiding walk for $d>4$ (e.g., \cite{bs85,hhs03,hs92a}), percolation for $d>6$ (e.g., \cite{hhs03,hs90a}), oriented percolation and the contact process for the spatial dimension $d>4$ (e.g., \cite{ny93,s01}), and the Ising and $\varphi^4$ models for $d>4$ (e.g., \cite{bhh21,s07,s15,s??}).

+For the nearest-neighbor lattice trees and lattice animals, in particular, Hara and Slade showed the mean-field critical behavior for both models in sufficiently high dimensions $d>8$ in \cite{hhs03,hs90b,hs92b}, where they did not mention about the specific dimension above which their results can be applied.
+In contrast, Fitzner and van der Hofstad proved in \cite{fh21} that the nearest-neighbor lattice trees and lattice animals obey the mean-field critical behavior above $d=16$ and $d=17$, respectively.
+The proof is based on the non-backtracking lace expansion (NoBLE) that is different from the standard lace expansion by Hara and Slade.

 In \cite{hs05}, van der Hofstad and the second-named author of the current paper applied the lace expansion to the spread-out models (defined by $D$ in \refeq{Ddef}) of self-avoiding walk, percolation, oriented percolation and the contact process, and showed that, for all $d$ bigger than the respective critical dimension $\dc$,